Introduction: Stand Alone Arduino ATmega328p

 Put a piece of fabric between the copper and the iron, push and make warm to the surface evenly for a minute or two.
 Then let cool the copper before touch it and then gently and carefully remove the blue sheet to reveal the blue drawn on the copper.

-If there is some spots or interruption on the tracks, use a permanent pen to draw and repair the circuit.
+If there are some spots or interruption on the tracks, use a permanent pen to draw and repair the circuit.

 You can see in the pictures the different color of my reparations.
 I think there were many because I haven't cleaned properly the surface.